kahawalage/kahawalage/README.md

 <br clear="both">

-<h2 align="left">Hi 👋!
-My name is Ayesh and I'm a fullstack developer from Innertelligence.</h2>
+<h2 align="left">Hi there 👋, I'm Ayesh Kahawalage</h2>

+<p align="left">I'm a passionate fullstack developer at <strong>InnerTelligence</strong> with a strong focus on backend architecture, scalable frontend design, and end-to-end system integrations.
+I thrive at the intersection of problem-solving and creativity, and love building impactful digital solutions.</p>

 ###